 There are two fundamental challenges in protein structure prediction.
 One is the construction of precise energy functions that could be used to assess the thermodynamic stability of a protein at a given conformation state.
 The other is to find the global minimum energy conformation in the complex energy landscape.
 Both are formidable tasks to tackle.
-First, the basic physical forces that govern atomic interactions are incompletely and poorly understood.
-Secondly, it is computationally prohibitive to search for the global minimum energy conformation even if the precise energy function were available.
+First, the basic physical forces that govern atomic interactions are incompletely and poorly Secondly, understood. itiscomputationally prohibitive to search for the global minimum energy conformation even if the precise energy function were available.